-After a lady we had been speaking to about her fish gave permission for us to photograph them, she pulled a sheet up and over her head so that no part of her would accidentally be in frame.
-I wondered if it was a religious or superstitious belief which prompted her avoidance of the shot?
+After a lady we had been speaking to about her fish gave permission for us to photograph them, she pulled a sheet up and over her head so that no part of her would accidentally be in shot.
+I wondered if it was a religious or superstitious belief that prompted her avoidance of the shot?
 “They think you will exploit them,” said the guide.”They think you will sell the pictures back home and they will see none of the profits.”
 Trying to explain this was not the case to every vendor would have been a very long process, so we put our cameras away and focused on shopping instead.

-Her sister is a Gambian fashion designer and when we arrive to Ida’s home there is a rack of rainbow coloured robes hanging in the sun-lit courtyard.
+Her sister is a Gambian fashion designer and when we arrive to Ida’s home there is a rack of rainbow-coloured robes hanging in the sunlit courtyard.
 She sizes us up in turn and ponders the items on the rail.
 To me she hands what I fear is a garish green concoction, but Ida seems confident I can pull it off.

 She knocks on the bedroom door, “You girls ok in there?”
 We’re baffled by the skirt mechanism and have no idea what to do with these extra strips of fabric.
 Thankfully Ida comes in to wrap us up in the skirts and decorate our heads with the scarfs.
 My outfit feels comfortable and I, somewhat relieved, rather like my new look.

-Ida is busy haggling for prices, filling up our baskets with the ingredients for lunch.
+Ida is busy haggling for prices, filling up our baskets with the ingredients.
 I’m distracted by a boy decorating a vendor’s hand with henna, when I stop to admire it he begins to draw on me too.
 Jai from Savoir There, who is taking Ida’s class with me, is down in the sand, kneeling in a bid to get a better shot of the boats.
 She has gained the attraction of a inquisitive young girl.
 The girl bends over, head upside down, confused by what Jai is supposedly looking at, and for some time Jai is completely unaware of her miniature shadow.